Tofiz/pallida-orientation-exam-retake/javascript.md

 ## 2) Quiz time

  - What is a middleware and why it's used?
-(2p)
+(2p) Middleware is a small software that connects disparate computer systems.
+        It take place between the operating system and applications on different servers and simplifies the development of applications that leverage services from other applications.

+        We use it to simplifies the communication process.
+This built-in security keeps the data safe as it travels across the wire.

  - What's the main difference between the `onload` and the `readystatechange` provided by the `XMLHttpRequest` object?
 (1p)

+        `onload` runs when all content is loaded on the page.
+        `readystatechange` runs when DOM is ready, all the elements are on the page and ready to do something.